egjermeni/order-management-system/README.txt

-This test coding exercise was designed and implemented according to specification given in "OMS_candidate.docx" document for UBS.
+This test coding exercise was designed and implemented according to specification given in "OMS_candidate.docx" document.
 I have build client and server side  order-management-system To develop it I used java, maven, spring, cxf, jpa, hibernate, javascript, jquery and mokito for unit test.